 The Shetland Islands Area Licensing Board has delegated to two members of the Board authority to grant the following descriptions of application under the Licensing (Scotland) Act 2005 -

 (1) Occasional Licence applications.
 First time applications where they exceed hours or if objections are received must come to the Board.
-Subsequent applications of a similar nature with no complaints may be granted by two members of the Board.
+Subsequent applications of a similar nature with no complaints may be granted by the Clerk.